 The Illinois EPA implemented a Source Water Assessment Program (SWAP) to assist with watershed protection of public drinking water supplies.
 The SWAP inventories potential sources of contamination and determined the susceptibility of the source water to contamination.
 The Illinois EPA has completed the Source Water Assessment Program for our supply.

-For more information, please contact Andrea R.H.
-Cheng, Ph.D., P.E.
-Commissioner, 312-744-7001; Chicago Department of Water Management, 1000 East Ohio Street, Chicago, IL 60611, Attn: Andrea R.H.
-Cheng, Ph.D., P.E.
+For more information, please contact Patrick Schwer, 312-744-8190, 1000 East Ohio Street, Chicago, IL 60611.
 Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.
+This notice is being sent to you by: The City of Chicago, Department of Water Management, Water System ID #IL0316000.